 Volcano Bay uses a wearable wristband system called the TapuTapu experience.
 When you enter they will give you one, then as you leave you return it.
-The wristband can be used to hold your place in a line instead of standing in long long for an attraction.
+The wristband can be used to hold your place in a virtual line instead of standing in long lines for an attraction.
 While it holds your place on one ride you can go ride other rides that are not experiencing a wait.
 If all the rides wait times are too long just jump into one of the rivers.

 You can link a credit card to your band through the Universal Orlando app, which allows you to pay for merchandise, food, and drinks (alcoholic drinks require a government issued ID) inside the park.
 This system is referred to as TapTuPay.